An Introduction to Modern Computational Physics#

 • Computational Assignments: 95%

-• Take-home final: 5%
+• Final Project: 5%

-Your final numerical score is computed as 100 x (0.95 x (Homework Points + Extra Credit Ponts)/(Total Homework Points) + 0.05 x Final
+Your final numerical score is computed as 100 x (0.95 x (Homework Points + Extra Credit Ponts)/(Total Homework Points) + 0.05 x Final)

 The final breakdown of how your grade depends on your numerical score goes as: